NikolaMadjarevic/Database-of-Serbian-Cities/README.md

 Execute the table creation script or model layout from cities_srb.dbm / pgModeler.

-Load dataset records into the cities table (using citiessrb.csv).
+Load dataset records into the cities table (using cities_data.csv).

 Connect QGIS: